huhumt/vimrc_huhumt/README.md

 2. enter into vim and install plugins by ":PlugInstall"
 3. all okay, enjoy your new vim

+GOOD NEW:
+    Now you can do all the procedure simply by running sh -c "$(curl -fsSL https://github.com/huhumt/vimrc_huhumt/blob/master/auto_install.sh)"

 UPDATE

 20170606: You must try YouCompleteMe plugin, or you will lose great